Foo's dog. China, XV - XVI century.

 Measurements: 16 x 7 x 12 cm.

 Small foo dog carved in stone.
-The foo dog, similar to a lion, is an important symbol in the Chinese Taoist culture and, due to its influence, also in the Japanese and Thai cultures.
-It is identified with protection against evil spirits, and hence they are often depicted in pairs at the entrance of temples, imperial tombs, palaces, government buildings, etc. They are also known as Imperial Guardians, and were very common in traditional Chinese art.
-They are attributed with mythical powers of protection, and appear as early as the Han Dynasty (206 BC - 220 AD) at the entrance of important buildings.
-Today, foo dogs are still common as decoration and symbolism at the entrance of all kinds of buildings, from hotels to supermarkets.
-In fact, foo dogs can be found both in China and in other countries with a Chinese emigrant population.
+The foo dog, similar to a lion, is an important symbol in the Chinese Taoist culture and, due to its influence, also in the Japanese or Thai culture.
+It is identified with protection against evil spirits, and hence they are often represented in pairs at the entrance of temples, imperial tombs, palaces, government buildings, etc..
+They are also known as Imperial Guardians, and were very frequent in the art of traditional China.
+They are attributed mythical powers of protection, and appear as early as the Han Dynasty (206 BC - 220 AD) at the entrance of important buildings.
+Today, foo dogs are still frequent as decoration and as a symbolic element at the entrance of all kinds of buildings, from hotels to supermarkets.
+In fact, we can find them both in China and in other countries with a Chinese emigrant population.

 COMMENTS